bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:09 AM CT, May 27</p>
+<p class="updated_time"> Latest data: 11:33 AM CT, May 27</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 86°, which is 6° **warmer** than yesterday.
-Tomorrow is expected to be 0° **warmer** than today.
+Today's high is 84°, which is 4° **warmer** than yesterday.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 72°
+- 74°
-- Mostly Cloudy
+- Overcast
-- 89% humidity
+- 82% humidity
-- 3 mph wind
+- 6 mph wind
-- 65% cloud cover
+- 100% cloud cover
-- 55 AQI 🟨
+- 56 AQI 🟨
 - 0.03 inches of rain in the past 24 hours